jcrawford/jcrawford.github.io/content/posts/2025/07/wine-pairing-from-farm-to-table-73.md

 ---
-slug: "wine-pairing-from-farm-to-table-73"
+slug: wine-pairing-from-farm-to-table-73
-title: "Wine Pairing: From Farm to Table"
+title: 'Wine Pairing: From Farm to Table'
+excerpt: >-
-excerpt: "Explore the fascinating world of wine pairing and discover how it can transform your approach to food.
-Learn practical tips and insights from experts."
+  Explore the fascinating world of wine pairing and discover how it can transform your approach to food.
+Learn practical tips and insights from experts.
-featuredImage: "/images/content/wine-pairing-from-farm-to-table-73/featured.jpg"
+featuredImage: /images/content/wine-pairing-from-farm-to-table-73/featured.jpg
-category: "food"
-tags: ["food", "flavors", "ingredients", "cooking"]
+tags:
+  - food
+  - flavors
+  - ingredients
+  - cooking
-author: "joseph-crawford"
+author: joseph-crawford
-publishedAt: "2025-07-06"
+publishedAt: '2025-07-06'
-updatedAt: "2025-07-06"
+updatedAt: '2025-07-06'
 ---

 In today's world, wine pairing represents more than just a trend—it's a fundamental shift in how we approach food.
 Understanding the nuances and deeper meaning behind this concept can transform your perspective and enrich your experience.